PilotOfGolf/OpenBlockos/README.md

 Material-wise, this is interesting.
 I would recommend PETG to be safe, however, PLA will work.
 I would avoid using filaments with abrasives in them (GF, CF, Glow in the Dark, et. al.) as they could mess with how the Blockos fit by adding more friction.
 A famous block company uses ABS for their parts, however, they are also injection molded, therefore it is a little different.

+Your printer <b>DOES</b> need to be tuned to print well.
+While you can use a lower-end printer, it still has to be tuned well for everything to work well.
+I am speaking from experience when I say this: tuning is important, not just for this, but any print where tolerances are tight at all.

 <h3>Who is this for?</h3>
 On a more serious note, this project is supposed to bring fun 3D printing to a wider audience.
 The idea is to bring printing to younger children who enjoy playing with similar block toys, but allow them the opportunity for it to be:
 * More personalized, as parts can be made in minutes whatever desired color, and have endless possibilities for physical Blocko personalizations.